14 Types of Freelance Writing Jobs and What They Pay

 How much do press release writers make?

 Companies of all sizes need content to engage their audiences.
-They don't always have the time to create this content and turn to independent content writers.
+When they don't have time to create this content themselves, they turn to independent content writers.
 As a content writer, you could fill a variety of different writing needs, from social media copy to podcast scripts.

 11. Editor